Laços de Família: Synopsis

 Helena has two children.
 Fred, the eldest, is an unemployed engineer.
 His wife is Clara, a rich girl who married young and cannot adapt to a life of financial difficulties.
 The two have a daughter, Nina, who provides an excuse for Clara to convince Fred to rent an expensive apartment for only three, when they could have been living with Fred's mother Helena.
 Helena's youngest child is Camila, a Literature student at Oxford, England.
 She meets Edu on a trip to Japan, while the young man is visiting the country with Helena.
-On her return to Brazil, she develops a strong bond of friendship with Edu, since the two are the same age and have similar tastes.
+On her return to Brazil, she develops a strong bond of friendship with Edu, since the two are similar in age and tastes.

 Later, Camila and Edu realize they are in love with each other.
 Both try to resist out of respect for Helena.
 The latter progressively realizes that her boyfriend has been seduced by her own daughter.
 Furthermore, Edu's aunt Alma dislikes Helena and does everything to catalyze the romance between Camila and Edu.
 After many discussions and quarrels, Helena breaks away from him so that Edu and Camila can enjoy their love story to the fullest.
 Discovering that Helena is single, Miguel decides to conquer her, and successfully does so.

 One character who does not welcome the relationship between Camila and Edu is Iris, half-sister of Helena.
 Their father is the old Aléssio, who is married to Ingrid, Iris's mother.
-Iris moves to Rio de Janeiro to live with Helena after the death of her mother, shot in a gas station while trying to save her daughter of by thief.
+Iris moves to Rio de Janeiro to live with Helena after the death of her mother, shot in a gas station while trying to save her daughter of by a thief.
 Iris claims that Helena's daughter, Camila "stole" her mother's boyfriend, and she tries many tricks to try to split them.
 Iris herself is in love with Pedro, who sees her as a spoiled little girl.
 Her rival is Cintia, to whom Pedro is physically attracted.
 Iris tries to separate the couple through several schemes.
 She manages to awake the heart of the young Fábio, who falls for her.